 \section{Conclusion}

-We introduced and showcased \acs{tool}, the first python toolbox to model and simulate modular reconfigurable robots.
+We introduced and showcased \acs{tool}, the first Python toolbox to model, simulate, and optimize modular reconfigurable robots.
 Our open-source library is published under the MIT license and based on readily available components, offering easy integration in any pipeline without the need for commercial software.
-The code examples and introductory tutorials are provided with the toolbox repository.
-Bridging the simulation gap between conventional and modular robots, it provides many features necessary for configuration optimization and model identification of \acp{modrob}.
+The code examples and introductory tutorials are provided with the toolbox repository, along with the source code for all experiments conducted.
+Bridging the simulation gap between conventional and modular robots, \acs{tool} offers features necessary for configuration optimization and model generation of \acp{modrob}.